tristan-88/TipsyStack/MVP-Feature-List.md

   * Registered users and guests will have the ability to look up posts using a `Search Bar`.

 ### 6. Upvote / Downvote Answer
-  * Registered users will have the ability to `upvote` and `downvote` answers and posts.
+  * Registered users will have the ability to `Upvote` and `Downvote` answers and posts.

 ## Bonus Features